tugstugi/mongolian-speech-recognition/README.md

 ## Results
 During the training, the ground truth and recognized texts are logged into the TensorBoard.
-Because the dataset contains only a single person, the predicted texts from the validation set should be already recognizable after 30 minutes or 10 epochs:
+Because the dataset contains only a single person, the predicted texts from the validation set should be already recognizable after few epochs:

 **EXPECTED:**
 ```